-Executive level incentives
+Offering executive level incentives

 Fixed salary is hundreds of times greater for executives than for their employees, and it's not uncommon for them to receive bonuses in times of low or mediocre performance.
 Executive pay can generate resentment from employees who work hard for less money and with less job security.